North American B-25 Mitchell: Design and development

-NAA manufactured the greatest number of aircraft in World War II, the first time a company had produced trainers, bombers, and fighters simultaneously (the AT-6/SNJ Texan/Harvard, B-25 Mitchell, and the P-51 Mustang).
-It produced B-25s at both its Inglewood main plant and an additional 6,608 aircraft at its Kansas City, Kansas, plant at Fairfax Airport.
+NAA manufactured the greatest number of aircraft in World War II, which has been claimed to have been the first time that a company produced trainers, bombers, and fighters simultaneously (the AT-6/SNJ Texan/Harvard, B-25 Mitchell, and the P-51 Mustang).
+It produced B-25s at both its main plant in Inglewood, California and an additional 6,608 aircraft at its Kansas plant at Fairfax Airport.

 After the war, the USAF placed a contract for the TB-25L trainer in 1952.
 This was a modification program by Hayes of Birmingham, Alabama.
 Its primary role was reciprocating engine pilot training.

-A development of the B-25 was the North American XB-28 Dragon, designed as a high-altitude bomber.
-Two prototypes were built with the second prototype, the XB-28A, evaluated as a photo-reconnaissance platform, but the aircraft did not enter production.
+A bomber developed from the B-25 was the North American XB-28 Dragon, designed as a high-altitude bomber.
+Two prototypes were built, with the second prototype, the XB-28A, evaluated as a photo-reconnaissance platform, but the aircraft did not enter production.